V1rtus9/Entrance-Examination-Application/README.md

 # Entrance Examination Application

- Console application, which loads data from the entrance examination report written in text file, processes data and saves results in a suitable XML/JSON form to a file.
+ Console application, which loads data from the entrance examination report written in text file, processes data and saves results in a JSON form to a file.

  Do not forget to import JSON.Net package.
 You could download it from here https://www.newtonsoft.com/json or use VS NuGet Package manager.